 Perhaps it’s reached its peak?
 Everyone is doing the same thing…

-This year, one of the biggest advocates of previous Black Friday’s ADSA (UK Walmart) didn’t do it…
+A few years back, one of the biggest advocates of previous Black Friday’s ASDA (UK Walmart) didn’t do it…

 For me, the big question about Black Friday from a business perspective is ‘so what’?
 Why is your business participating?
 Is it cashflow, is it to shift ‘slow’ stock, is it a tool for new customers, or is it simply because everyone else is doing it and we feel that we really have to.

-I ask the question, as I’ve looked at a lot of marketing emails this week, and this weekend seems to be good old fashioned sales promotion marketing.
+I ask the question, as I’ve looked at a lot of marketing emails on the run up to Black Friday, and most seems to be good old fashioned sales promotion marketing.
 In the most part, it seems to be not very clever, not very targeted, and frankly not that special.

 So why should I buy from your business?
 Why are you so special?